pengtongyang1/Group22-Final-INST377FALL2021/README.md

 This project was created for INST377: Dynamic Web Applications (Fall 2021).

-The front end is written using HTML/CSS, Boostrap, and Bulma libraries while the backend operates using Express, Sequelize, and Node.js.
+The front end is written using Vanilla JS with Boostrap and Bulma.
+Our back end uses Node.js, Express, Sequelize, and MySQL.

 ## Link to Website
 https://group22inst377.herokuapp.com/